Engee documentation

 sine.png

-periodic signal we could observe in the example
+periodic signal in the example

 where their superposition resulted in a waveform with outliers

-to reproduce such a waveform.
+to reproduce a similar waveform.

-Spectrum of vector and sum signals
+The spectrum of vector and total signals

-Let's display the spectrum of the signal in in the window Графики, by selecting
+Let's display the spectrum of the signal in in the window Графики by selecting

 in Меню сигналов: Сигналы в частотной области.